Is Espeon Good in Legends: Arceus Playthrough?

 Tutor Moves

-Espeon Guide
+Espeon Legends: Arceus Guide

 Magic Bounce is what you want on Espeon.
 Every competitive set worth running is built with that ability in mind.
 The alternatives (Synchronize) work on paper but Magic Bounce is what makes Espeon worth using.
 With base 110 Speed, Magic Bounce gives Espeon an edge before opponents can react.